phalcon/documentation/docs/tutorial-vokuro.md

 }
 ```

-If the `$user->save()` returns `true`, the user will be forwarded to the home page (`index/index`) and a success message will appear on screen.
+If the `$user->save()` returns `true`, the user will be forwarded to the home page (`index/index`) and a success message will appear on the screen.

 ### Model

 **Relationships**

-Now we need to check the `Users` model, since there is some logic we have applied there, in particular the `afterSave` and `beforeValidationOnCreate` events.
+Now we need to check the `Users` model since there is some logic we have applied there, in particular the `afterSave` and `beforeValidationOnCreate` events.

 The core method, the setup if you like happens in the `initialize` method.
 That is the spot where we set all the [relationships][db-models-relationships] for the model.
-For the `Users` class we have several relationships defined.
+For the `Users` class, we have several relationships defined.
 Why relationships you might ask?
 Phalcon offers an easy way to retrieve related data to a particular model.

-If for instance we want to check all the successful logins for a particular user, we can do so with the following code snippet:
+If for instance, we want to check all the successful logins for a particular user, we can do so with the following code snippet:

 ```php
 <?php